Key takeaways

 Boost reservations

-How to create the best hotel advertising strategy?
+How to create an effective hotel advertising strategy

-Follow these five steps to support you in creating the best hotel advertising strategy.
+An effective hotel advertising strategy requires clear audience targeting, competitive awareness and continuous performance monitoring.
+Follow these five steps to create the best hotel advertising strategy.

 1. Benchmark the competition